Drones are creating value across the board in industries ranging from construction to agriculture and real estate.

 Latvian startup Aerones has developed a tethered platform that can be connected to a water/liquid source.
 The drone can be used to de-ice blades in the winter with specialized fluid, spray a performance-enhancing coating or just shoot out a jet of water to clean turbine blades.

 Drones have an important role to play in supporting wind energy moving forwards.
-For more details on our partnership with Sterblue, take a look at our blog post on the topic here.
+For more details on Wind Turbine Inspections visit our latest post, Wind Turbine Inspection: What You Need to Know.